 We also have a sacred obligation to not comply with State regulations that forbid us to plan, design and build our own schools, libraries, town halls, senior centers and other municipal projects.
 We have our own local skilled solar experts, designers, engineers and builders, and we know how to create far better buildings, at half the cost, compared with what is forced upon us by the State and their approved corporations.

-For instance, the outragously energy-inefficient and educationally inadequate new Tisbury elementary school that people blindly voted for without any understanding of the dire consequences, forcing a $130,000,000 debt burden onto our children, for them to pay off over the next 30 years - for a school that will be completely useless within days after the electric grid goes down.
+For instance, the outragously energy-inefficient and educationally inadequate new Tisbury elementary school that people blindly voted for without sufficient understanding of the dire consequences, forcing a $130,000,000 debt burden onto our children, for them to pay off over the next 30 years - for a school that will be completely useless within days after the electric grid goes down for a very long time (which they say is pretty much unavoidable.

 And, like all our other municipal buildings, this school will soon develop leaks and mold, and the HVAC systems will stop functioning because of bad design and installation.
 The necessary repairs have cost us many millions, again and again, all leaving immense debt burdens for our children to pay back.